IFCA-Advanced-Computing/status-page/content/default/issues/2022-01-21-openstack-upgrade-version-of-services.md

 twitterFeed: ""
 enableComments: true
 ---
-An upgrade in the OpenStack Cloud Computing services will be scheduled at Nov 16 until the services will be updated.
+An upgrade in the OpenStack Cloud Computing services will be scheduled at Jan 24 until the services will be updated.
 The Authentication service of OpenStack was succesfully updated.